-The holidays can be rough when you’re trying to stay strong and in ketosis.
-From the creamy mashed potatoes and pumpkin pie of Thanksgiving to the latke parties of Hanukkah to the cookies and eggnog of Christmas to the endless seasonal parties teeming with carbs and cocktails, temptation is everywhere.
-Indeed, the holidays celebrated in classic form are synonymous with ketosis-killing comfort foods.
+The holidays can be rough when you’re trying to stay on a ketogenic diet.
+From the creamy mashed potatoes and pumpkin pie of Thanksgiving to the latke parties of Hanukkah to the cookies and eggnog of Christmas to the endless seasonal parties teeming with carbohydrates and cocktails, temptation is everywhere.
+Indeed, this time of year in classic form is synonymous with ketosis-killing, blood-sugar-spiking comfort foods.
 But that doesn’t mean you have to kiss keto goodbye until next year.
 With a little knowledge and preparation, you can feast your way through the season and stay on track.

-From what to make when you’re hosting to what to eat when you’re out and about, here’s how to continue living your best keto life through the holidays.
+From what to make when you’re hosting to what to eat when you’re out and about, here are tips and keto recipes for how to continue living your best keto life through the holidays.

 How to Stay Keto at the Office Party